Herro scores 26, short-handed Heat top Thunder 103-90 - NewsBreak

 SALT LAKE CITY (AP) — Tyler Herro had 27 points and eight rebounds to help the Miami Heat beat the Utah Jazz 111-105 on Saturday.
 Duncan Robinson made six 3-pointers and added a season-high 22 points.
 Kyle Lowry had 21.
 Miami swept the season series with the Jazz and snapped a three-game losing streak.

-MIAMI (AP) — Tyler Herro scored 29 points, Kyle Lowry had his 19th triple-double and the Miami Heat held off the Utah Jazz 118-115.
-Miami led by 19 points with 5 minutes remaining but the victory wasn’t assured until Donovan Mitchell missed a 3-pointer in the closing seconds.
-Lowry finished with 20 points, 12 rebounds and 10 assists.
-Jimmy Butler scored 27 points for the Heat, making two free throws with 10.4 seconds remaining after Utah had cut it to 116-115.
-Mitchell finished with 37 points and MIke Conley added 18.
-Mitchell sat out Thursday’s game in Atlanta because of a sprained right ankle.
+Tyler Herro scored 29 points, Kyle Lowry had his 19th triple-double and the Miami Heat held off the Utah Jazz 118-115 on Saturday night.
+Miami led by 19 points with 5 minutes remaining but the victory wasn't assured until Donovan Mitchell missed a 3-pointer in the closing seconds.
+Lowry finished...

 The Heat are off to a 6-1 start to the new season, including wins over four playoff teams from last season: Milwaukee, Brooklyn, Memphis and Dallas.
 Count Mavericks coach Jason Kidd among several Hall of Famers who like the Heat’s chances this season, writes Barry Jackson of the Miami Herald.